 Colds and pneumonia are caused by infection.
 You do not pick up infections from cold weather, you get germs from other people who sneeze or cough in your face or transmit germs with their hands to objects that you touch.
 Research shows that the most common way to get a cold is from someone who has a cold, sneezes on his hands, and then shakes yours.
 You can also get a cold when a person blows his nose or coughs into a handkerchief and gets some of the germs on his hands, then touches a door knob, and hours later, you touch the door knob and put your fingers in your nose.
 So the only way that you can get a cold is for someone to give the germ to you directly or by putting the germ onto something else that you touch.

-The real question about colds is whether chilling the body hinders your immunity so that you can't kill the germs in your body, so the germs that you can normally control suddenly become pathogens and make you sick, because your immunity is suppressed by you being cold.
+The real question about colds is whether chilling the body hinders your immune system so that you can’t kill the germs in your body, so the germs that you can normally control suddenly become pathogens and make you sick, because your immune system is suppressed by you being cold.
 That question has been answered many times.
-Chilling does not hinder your immunity as long as you aren't so cold that your body defenses are destroyed.
+Chilling does not hinder your immune system as long as you aren’t so cold that your body defenses are destroyed.
 In 1958, H.F.
-Dowling, and his friends wrote a paper in the American Journal of Hygiene, (Vol. 68, pp. 659-65) : "Transmission of the Common Cold to Volunteers Under Controlled Conditions".
+Dowling, and his friends wrote a paper in the American Journal of Hygiene (Vol. 68, pp. 659-65), “Transmission of the Common Cold to Volunteers Under Controlled Conditions”.
 More than 400 volunteers were exposed to viruses that cause colds.
 Some were exposed to very cold temperatures while wearing heavy coats, some to 60 degree temperatures while wearing underwear, and some to a very warm 80 degrees.
 All had the same rate of infection.
 This shows that the crucial factor that determine whether you get a cold is being exposed to the virus that causes the cold.

 If you do not want to get a cold, stay away from people.
-You can get a cold from anything touched by a person who has a cold: your door knob, your pencil, your phone, desk, spoon, table cloth, or anything else.
+You can get a cold from anything touched by a person who has a cold: a door knob, pencil, phone, desk, spoon, table cloth or anything else.
 Pepole who are afraid to get colds should never shake hands with anyone.